peresasc/fmroi/docs/extra_tools.md

     - **outdir:** Directory where the output files will be saved.
     - **roinamespath:** (Optional) Path to the file containing ROI names.
 Supported formats are .mat, .txt, .csv, and .tsv.
 The file must have the same length as the number of time-series.
 Each ROI name in roinamespath corresponds to the ROI from which each time-series was extracted.
                  If not provided, generic names will be assigned.
-    - **opts:** (Optional - default: 1) Structure containing options:
+    - **opts:** Structure with optional settings including preprocessing steps and output options:
-        - opts.rsave: Save Pearson correlation connectome.
+        - **opts.rsave**: (default: 1) Save Pearson correlation connectome (logical).
-        - opts.psave: Save p-values connectome.
+        - **opts.psave**: (default: 1) Save p-values connectome (logical).
-        - opts.zsave: Save Fisher transformation connectome.
+        - **opts.zsave**: (default: 1) Save Fisher transformation connectome (logical).
-        - opts.ftsave: Save feature matrices.
+        - **opts.ftsave**: (default: 1) Save feature matrices for machine learning (logical).

-        - opts.tr: Repetition time (TR) in seconds.
+        - **opts.filter.tr**: Repetition time (TR) in seconds.
 Used to compute the sampling frequency for filtering.
-        - opts.highpass: High-pass filter cutoff frequency in Hz.
-Can be a numeric value or the string 'none'.
-If a numeric value is given, a first-order Butterworth high-pass or band-pass filter is applied depending on whether opts.lowpass is also set.
+        - **opts.filter.highpass**: High-pass filter cutoff frequency in Hz.
+Can be a numeric value or the string `'none'`.
+If numeric, a Butterworth filter is applied.
-        - opts.lowpass: Low-pass filter cutoff frequency in Hz.
-Can be a numeric value or the string 'none'.
-If a numeric value is given, a first-order Butterworth low-pass or band-pass filter is applied depending on whether opts.highpass is also set.
+        - **opts.filter.lowpass**: Low-pass filter cutoff frequency in Hz.
+Can be a numeric value or the string `'none'`.
+If numeric, a Butterworth filter is applied.
+        - **opts.filter.order**: (Optional, default: 1) Order of the Butterworth filter.
+Applies to high-pass, low-pass, or band-pass configurations.

+        - **opts.regout.conf**: Table, matrix, or cell array of confound files (numeric or table) to be regressed out via GLM.
+If multiple subjects are processed, must be a cell array with one entry per subject.
+        - **opts.regout.selconf**: Vector of column indices to select specific confounds from `conf`.
+Can be empty to use all columns.
+        - **opts.regout.demean**: (default: false) Logical flag indicating whether to include a constant (intercept) regressor for mean removal during regression.

+        - **opts.zscore**: Logical flag.
+If true, the time series inside each ROI is z-scored (zero mean, unit std) after all other preprocessing steps.

     - **hObject:** (Optional - default: NaN) Handle to the graphical user interface object.
 Not provided for command line usage.